 Even with an almost similar R-value to treatment group 2, it doesn’t mean that treatment group 3 fare the same as the preceding treatment group.
 By directly comparing treatment group 2 to treatment group 3’s reported Audio cache miss occurrence, it is clear that there’s a wide gap between the two.
 It’s noteworthy to remember that correlation tests like Pearson focus only on the direct relationship between two variables.
 But doesn’t take into account the relative performance gain between the two treatment groups.
-Again, here’s the r code used in drawing this result:

 Treatment Group 4 ( Δ latency @ 500KB/s)